dmarakom6/shellnotes/README.md

 ```
 `quicknote` will then open the [default quick notes editor](#the-default-note-editors).
 Now you can start saving your notes via terminal.
 ### Reading notes
 You can also read your notes in a similar way, using `readnote` and `quickread`.
-See more in the [commands file](https://github.com/dmarakom6/shellnotes/blob/master/docs/commands.txt).
+See all commands in the [commands file](https://github.com/dmarakom6/shellnotes/blob/master/docs/commands.txt).

 # Learn everything shellnotes can do
 shellnotes is more than just that.
 Here's some documentation you might be interested in: